Super Pumped (TV series): Casting

 In May 2021, Joseph Gordon-Levitt and Kyle Chandler were cast in lead roles.
 In August 2021, Kerry Bishé, Babak Tafti, Mousa Hussein Kraish, and Hank Azaria were added to the main cast.
 The following month, Bridget Gao Hollitt and Elisabeth Shue joined the cast in lead roles while Virginia Kull, Amanda Brooks, Annie Chang, Erinn Ruth, and Mishka Thébaud were cast in recurring capacities.
 In October, it was announced Uma Thurman would be playing the role of Arianna Huffington.
 On February 16, 2022, it was reported that Quentin Tarantino is set as the narrator for the first season.
+Tarantino indicated he was a big fan of Billions which led Koppelman and Levien to pitch the role to him.

 Filming

 Principal photography began in September 2021 in Los Angeles, California.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 64% approval rating with an average rating of 6.5/10, based on 28 critic reviews.
 The website's critics consensus reads, "Super Pumped has energy to spare, but Joseph Gordon-Levitt's committed turn as an unpleasant tech honcho will leave many viewers feeling stuck in a particularly uncomfortable rideshare."
 Metacritic, which uses a weighted average, assigned a score of 63 out of 100 based on 19 critics, indicating "generally favorable reviews".